TurboTax U.S. Website

 This deduction is limited in several ways:

-• Dollar limit.
-For assets placed in service in 2011, you can take a maximum expensing deduction of $500,000 —a higher-than-normal level approved by Congress to help the struggling economy.
+- Dollar limit.
+For assets placed in service during the tax year, you can take a maximum deduction of $1,220,000 for 2024.

-• Taxable income limit.
+- Taxable income limit.
 Your total first-year expensing deduction cannot exceed your business's taxable income.
-Say, for example, that you bought $40,000 of property eligible for expensing in 2011, but your firm's taxable income before taking expensing into account is just $20,000.
-That means your expensing deduction is limited to $20,000; you can carry over the disallowed $20,000 to 2012 and claim an expensing deduction then, assuming you have sufficient business income.
+Say, for example, that you bought $25,000 of property eligible for expensing in the year, but your firm's taxable income before taking expensing into account is just $20,000.
+That means your expensing deduction is limited to $20,000; you can carry over the disallowed $5,000 to next year and claim an expensing deduction then, assuming you have sufficient business income.

 Vehicles